 Goebbels & Lemur Monkey.
 Paul Jackson, Flickr.

 Why are these of interest?
 Well, I haven written on the controversial pairing of images by Gian Butturini in his 1969 book of street photographs of London, which was subsequently reprinted with the involvement of Martin Parr.
 The juxtaposition caused a social media storm was of a Black Woman ticket inspector on the London Underground, and Guy the Gorilla, from London Zoo.
 The furore about racism was made stronger because of the concurrent Black Lives matter protests and the pulling down of the Colston statue in Bristol.
-This eventually led to Parr resigning as director of the Bristol Photo Festival.
-You can see the original post to evaluate my own conclusions about the matter, which I think is still not ‘over’.
+This embroiled Parr in controversy.
+I am not sure of the direct connection but a little later he did resign as director of the Bristol Photo Festival.
+You can see the original post to evaluate my own conclusions about the matter.

 For that work, I have been researching the offensive use of images of apes.
 There is little history in the UK of apes being used to pictorially abuse Black people, but clearly Lilliput shows other political agendas which I was not aware of.
 So, thank you for the clues, Simon.